michaelkirk/georust_book/src/join-the-party.md

 ## Drink from the Firehose

-That cafe looks way too crowded.
-Instead, let's embrace the great outdoors and start putting together a list of parks in the city.
-Somewhere in these shaded shapes, we can see the faint outline of a future party beginning to form:
+That cafe looks a bit stuffy and a bit dated.
+Instead, let's embrace the timeless joy of the great outdoors by putting together a list of parks in the city.
+Somewhere in these shaded shapes, we can see the faint outline of a party beginning to form:

 ![The 2029 parks of New York City](images/nyc-parks.png)